College Life

 https://www.clark.edu/campus-life/student-support/counseling/

-Located in the Health Sciences Building, the Counseling and Health Center supports student success by providing a range of professional counseling and medical services that are both affordable and conveniently available on campus.
-Counselors provide free, short-term, goal-focused counseling.
-They support students in self-development, goal-setting, and problem-solving to enhance student success.
-A Nurse Practitioner is also available to provide low-cost health services during limited hours.
+Located in the Health Sciences Building, the Counseling and Health Center provides mental health counseling and medical services that are quickly and easily accessible on campus.
+Counselors provide free, confidential short-term, group and individual counseling to support student wellness and academic success.
+They also provide workshops on different topics to support student wellbeing.
+An advanced medical practitioner is also available to provide low-cost health services during limited hours.
 Services, pricing, and office hours are available at the website listed above.
 Over the counter medications, menstrual supplies, and safer-sex items are available free of charge.
+The Counseling and Health Center also offers students a sensory room and chill-out space for students that need a quiet place to unwind and decompress.
+The CHC also offers private lactation spaces for students to use during class terms..

 Dental Hygiene Clinic